VuDucHuy2809/PortableUI/README.md

 1. Begin by installing the recommended or newer kernel version for Linux as specified in the Installation page of torch-npu, if necessary.
 2. Proceed with the installation of Ascend Basekit, which includes the driver, firmware, and CANN, following the instructions provided for your specific platform.
 3. Next, install the necessary packages for torch-npu by adhering to the platform-specific instructions on the [Installation](https://ascend.github.io/docs/sources/pytorch/install.html#pytorch) page.
-4. Finally, adhere to the [ComfyUI manual installation](#manual-install-windows-linux) guide for Linux.
-Once all components are installed, you can run ComfyUI as described earlier.
+4. Finally, adhere to the [PortableUI manual installation](#manual-install-windows-linux) guide for Linux.
+Once all components are installed, you can run PortableUI as described earlier.

 # Running